fbpx

 Diseases affecting Strawberry Sundae hydrangeas

-Strawberry Sundae Hydrangeas, being panicle hydrangeas, are less prone to disease than many other varieties.
-That said, they are somewhat susceptible to powdery mildew, bud blight, leaf spot, and bacterial wilt.
+Strawberry Sundae hydrangeas, being panicle hydrangeas, are less prone to disease than many other varieties.
+They are somewhat susceptible to powdery mildew, bud blight, leaf spot, and bacterial wilt.
 Most of these are caused or exacerbated by overwatering, too much shade, or too little ventilation within your plant.

 Mary Jane Duford